BeatriceVaienti/dsml_project/README.md

 ```
 The model contained in the `models_saved` folder will be used to predict on the inference set, with results saved in the `predictions` folder.

-# Combined Model Training and Evaluation
+# Ensemble Model Training and Evaluation
-We combined the best-performing model from the CamemBERT and Flaubert approaches with a neural network trained on augmented data.
-The neural network was trained on the attributes derived from the text, in particular the number of words, the average length of the words, the POS tags.
+To obtain an overall better model we decided to build an ensemble model combining the CamemmBERT and Flaubert models with a Neural Network.
+The neural network was trained on the embeddings of the sentences and attributes derived from the text, in particular the number of words, the average length of the words, the POS tags.
+In the following section we will describe the data augmentation that was performed to create the training set for the neural network and the simple architecture of the neural network.

 # Accuracies obtained for the Kaggle competition